ravigt/raviguntur/index.md

 <!--- Text can be **bold**, _italic_, or ~~strikethrough~~. --->

 I am exploring algorithmically and computationally simple techniques to solve some detection problems involving image signals.
+The goal is to borrow ideas from one field and apply them to another field and in the process get a deeper understanding of how algorithms work.
 Here are a few projects that I am working on (outside of my regular work).
-The goal is to borrow ideas from one field and apply it to another field and in the process get a deeper understanding of how algoruthms work.

 #### Detecting objects in Drone Images
 Drone images are interesting because they give you a top-down view of the world.
 Most pre-trained models built using line of sight capture do not work without extensive re-training.